gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Everybody just *stop*!"
 Special Blazes bellowed.
 A moment later the hatch on the small craft closed with a clang behind the two retreating bots.

+Mayor Lupus rounded on the two Operators.
+"I said nobody does anything 'til *I say so*!"
+Her fury was as white-hot as the lightning Nash had fired at the bots.

+Special Blazes stepped between her and Nash.
+"Those were war machines.
+Do you understand?
+Keeping you safe from bots like that is our whole job!"

+"Really?" the mayor spat.
+"I thought your job was kidnappin' kids!"
+She jerked a clawed thumb over her shoulder at Sindy.

+For a split second Sindy thought the tiger was going to throw a punch or a fireball, but instead he took a deep breath and shook his head.
+"I'm not going to apologize for that, not to you or anyone else."

+As the two argued over what to do next,
+Sindy turned to Dockety and Beevy.
+"You ever seen anything like them?
+Those two bots, I mean."

+`YES` Beevy scrolled.
+"Yes," Dockety said in its buzzing voice.
+"The Operator is correct.
+They were built for violent encounters, and appear unmodified.
+They would be quite formidable in a fight."
+It emitted a brief burst of static.
+Speckles of light danced across Beevy's screen in response.
+"Even Crusher would find it hard to defeat them."

+Something shifted deep inside Sindy.
+Her sister and Gumption had been brave so many times.
+Now it was her turn.

+Her jaw set.
+"Well then, we better make sure it doesn't come to that," she said firmly.
+"Come on."

+The Mayor and Special Blazes were still arguing.
+Everyone else was too busy watching them to notice Sindy and the two bots quietly retreat into the trees.
+Damp soil yielded beneath them as they picked their way between drooping willow branches.
+Sindy kept thinking that they would be too late, that the little ship would take off again, but it stayed where it was.

+"Aright," she finally said.
+They weren't actually much closer to the ship, but they were far enough away from the militia that nobody would be able to hit her with a ball of glue or tangle her in a net.
+She had no idea what the range of Nash's lightning gun was.
+All she could do was hope he wouldn't use it on her.

+"Are you certain you want to do this?"
+Dockety asked.

+"Nope," Sindy said.
+She forced a grin and then stepped out of the trees and began walking toward the ship with her arms in the air.
+She really hoped Dockety and Beevy were behind her.
+"Hey!" she called.
+"Hi!
+Remember me?
+I'm the one you were talking to."

+"Sindy Roo, you get back here right now!"
+She ignored the mayor's shout.

+"Hey."
+She stopped and lowered her arms halfway to the little craft.
+"Um,
+I'm sorry about what happened back there.
+You just startled them, is all.
+We've never seen spaceships before.
+But look,
+we have bots too,
+see?"

+She half-turned and waved at Dockety and Beevy.
+Dockety raised a manipulator and waved.
+Beevy flashed `HELLO` on its screen.

+Sindy took another step toward the small craft.
+"If you want to come out and talk,
+I promise they won't shoot at you again."
+*I hope,* she added mentally.
+"Or if you just want to sit for a bit, that's aright too.
+You can't use the communicator thing to tell me, though.
+I don't have that any more."

+She stood and waited,
+not knowing what else to say.
+She felt like she did when she had to stand up and answer a question in Miz Nabbles' class, or when she heard other kids talking about a birthday party and she didn't know if she was going to be invited or not.

+"Look, they're just afraid."
+The words slipped out before she could think them through.
+"You just gotta show them that they got nothing to be afraid of."

+The hatch on the craft's side swung open.
+Nothing else for a moment,
+but then a figure in a bulky yellow suit appeared at the top step.
+Sindy's breath caught.
+Was it a person or a bot?
+It had two arms and two legs,
+but its head was as big and as round as a bucket, and its mirrored front gave no hint of its contents.

+The figure came down the steps slowly.
+A second, smaller one appeared behind it but stayed in the entrance.

+"Greetings."
+The voice seemed to come from the little ship.
+"We come in peace."

+Sindy raised one hand.
+"Us too."

+"Are you in command here?" the voice asked.
+It was deeper and older than the one she had heard through the communicator.

+"Me?
+Um, no, that would be the mayor."
+She waved at the townspeople fifty meters away.
+"Her name is Lupus—Mayor Lupus.
+I'm Sindy,
+and this is Dockety and Beevy."

+"I am Captain Leung,
+commander of Ark Nineteen.
+This is Violet."
+The lead figure gestured at the one waiting at the top of the steps.

+"Pleased to meet you," Sindy said.
+"Are you really from space?"

+"Not originally.
+Are you from the town we saw over that way?"
+The figure gestured in the direction of Rusty Bridge.

+"Yeah, that's us.
+The mayor,
+well,
+that's what she's the mayor of.
+And Dockety here,
+it's like the mayor for the bots."

+"For the bots," the voice repeated slowly.
+"Interesting."

+Before Sindy could think of what to say next, the smaller figure reached up and took its head off.
+At least that's what Sindy thought at first.
+It took her a moment to realize it was just a helmet, and that underneath it was the actual head of a girl about her own age with a narrow, dark face and curly black hair.

+Sindy gaped at her.
+"You're a throwback!" she exclaimed.

+The girl blinked.
+"I don't know what that is.
+I'm human, just like you."

 </section>